elhumble/minION_species_ID/README.md

 ./2.0_gpy_barcoder.sh
 ```

-The output folder should now contain folders for each barcoded set of sequences
+The output folder should now contain folders for each barcoded set of sequences that correspond to samples.

 ### 6. Filtering <a name="filt"></a>